 Some points of interests include the Old Bazaar, Hadium Mosque, Saint Paul and Saint Peter Church and the Clock Tower.

 Another old city in Kosovo with plenty of beautiful buildings and culture as well as surrounding nature.
 Due to the diversity of activities, there is also a growing tourism industry in Peja.

 Another stunning mountain range in Kosovo.
-This one is located east of Prizren at the border to Macedonia.
+This one is located east of Prizren at the border to North Macedonia.
 Here await lakes, shepherds, and breathtaking scenery.
 The Sharr Mountains is a must place to go when you visit Kosovo if you like hiking and nature!

 White Drin Waterfall